 One last time, I remember thinking.
 I want to see the world one last time.

 It was all happening as it should have, dark and quiet beneath the ground.
-Beetles, iridescent and cunning, scurried along my legs, leaving wisps of shells in their wake.
-The roots of yet-to-be redwoods delighted in my organs.
-I had just gotten used to the larvae, inquisitive as they were.
-And then the soil around me churned.
+Iridescent beetles traversed my bones and the roots of yet-to-be redwoods delighted in my organs.
+I’d just gotten used to the larvae, inquisitive as they were, when the soil around me churned.
 The casket lid opened.
 And the stranger’s face emerged above me.

 The stranger set down his shovel.
 Sweat dripped from his temples onto my body, clean streaks amid the dirt.
 He shucked off his gloves.
 His hands were calloused, marked by crescent-shaped scars, but when they wrapped around my wrists they were warm.

-The stranger collected my skull, and hooked it artlessly onto the remnants of my neck.
-It hung slightly askew, not quite comfortable.
+The stranger collected my skull, and hung it artlessly onto my neck.
 There was a large crack in my pelvis, I was missing the fourth finger of my left hand.
 My flesh, the texture of soap, left dark stains on his clothes.

 I was more whole than I’d been in a long time.